gbradburd/bedassle/README.md

 ## Contact

-After referring to the manual and vignettes, please direct all queries to bradburd (at) msu.edu, or post as issues on the git repo.
+After referring to the manual, please direct all queries to bradburd (at) msu.edu, or post as issues on the git repo.